Working with Your Co-Petitors - A Guide on Partnering with Others in Your Industry

 August 30, 2016 by Stacey Papp

-You call them competitors for a reason.
-You are in competition with them for business.
-That business represents the very viability of your company.
-For those reasons, the idea of partnering with a competitor seems to fly in the face of common sense.
+The idea of partnering with a competitor seems to fly in the face of common sense.
 But many companies have found great mutual success by forming strategic partnerships – or even friendly cooperation – with their competitors.
 Believe it or not, this could actually help you and your business.

 What makes you unique?

-Losing customers is always a risk, but think of it this way, would you rather they heard it from you and gave you credit for the great experience, or would you prefer they found your competitor on their own and were put in a position of weighing them against you?
+Losing customers is always a risk.
+But think of it this way, would you rather they heard it from you and gave you credit for the great experience, or would you prefer they found your competitor on their own and were put in a position of weighing them against you?

 - Don’t do this ad-hoc.
 Look at your strengths and those of your competitors and build these partnerships formally by reaching out to them.
 Figure out your priorities and come to an agreement (more on this in a bit!) on how to collaborate for everybody’s benefit.